Sign up for our newsletter

 You can’t fix something if you don’t know it is broken.
 So start by testing your current performance.
 You can do it for free at Supervisor.com for up to 50 users.

 Even if the news is not good, it’s better to get them now and not on Black Friday with real users.
 You will have time to fix the issues, and then you can happily wait for Black Friday that will be bigger than ever online this year.

 If for any reason you don’t want to use Supervisor.com here are a couple of solid alternatives:

-Load Ninja works in a similar way to Supervisor.com, simulating the actual end-user experience across tens of thousands of browsers using their TrueLoad technology.
-Their interface is clear, logical and easy to use – a big bonus.
+Load Ninja works similarly to Supervisor.com, simulating the actual end-user experience across tens of thousands of browsers using their TrueLoad technology.
+Their interface is clear, logical, and easy to use – a big bonus.

-Load Ninja is priced quite high – USD $289 / month for 100 virtual users (per test) and a maximum of 8 hours, so not accessible for smaller WooCommerce stores but it given the value it providers it pays itself quickly.
+Load Ninja is priced quite high – USD 289 / month for 100 virtual users (per test) and a maximum of 8 hours, so not accessible for smaller WooCommerce stores but it gave the value it providers it pays itself quickly.

 It’s easy to use even for the less technically savvy but dev-friendly too, as it can be integrated into deployment routines.